jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (c) no such employee shall be entitled to receive any payment or other benefit by reason only of that employee ceasing to be an employee of the society by virtue of the society becoming converted into a company under this Part.

 ### 113L Application of Gambling Act 2003 to company ballots
-(1) The Gambling Act 2003 shall not apply to any ballot which is conducted at any time before the expiry of 3 years from the conversion date by a company into which a society has become converted pursuant to this Part of this Act for the purpose of determining the entitlement for prizes of any person who, immediately before the conversion date, was a holder of any bonus balloting share in the capital of the society and which is conducted in accordance with any regulations relating to bonus ballots made under this Act.
+(1) The Gambling Act 2003 shall not apply to any ballot which is conducted at any time before the expiry of 3 years from the conversion date by a company into which a society has become converted pursuant to this Part for the purpose of determining the entitlement for prizes of any person who, immediately before the conversion date, was a holder of any bonus balloting share in the capital of the society and which is conducted in accordance with any regulations relating to bonus ballots made under this Act.
-(2) The Gambling Act 2003 shall not apply to any ballot which is conducted by a company into which a society has become converted pursuant to this Part of this Act for the purpose of determining the entitlement for loans of any person who, immediately before the conversion date, was a holder of any share in the society of a group that was to terminate at the end of a given period or on the attainment of specified results.
+(2) The Gambling Act 2003 shall not apply to any ballot which is conducted by a company into which a society has become converted pursuant to this Part for the purpose of determining the entitlement for loans of any person who, immediately before the conversion date, was a holder of any share in the society of a group that was to terminate at the end of a given period or on the attainment of specified results.

 ### 113M Prohibition on opening of new bonus balloting accounts after conversion date
-No company into which a society has become converted pursuant to this Part of this Act shall permit any person to open an account with the company to which a number is given that is drawn in any ballot conducted for the purpose of determining entitlements for prizes.
+No company into which a society has become converted pursuant to this Part shall permit any person to open an account with the company to which a number is given that is drawn in any ballot conducted for the purpose of determining entitlements for prizes.

 ### 113N Retention of trustee investment status for 5 years from conversion
 [Repealed]

 ### 113O Retention of approved status for accepting deposits in home ownership or farm ownership accounts
-Where a society becomes converted into a company pursuant to this Part of this Act and that society was, immediately before the conversion date, a society approved by Order in Council made under section 56D, or deemed to be so approved, as a society that may accept deposits from its members in home ownership accounts or farm ownership accounts, the company into which the society has become converted shall be deemed to be an approved society that may accept deposits from its members or from any other person in home ownership accounts or farm ownership accounts, and the provisions of this Act and any regulations made under this Act relating to the approval of societies as societies that may accept deposits in home ownership or farm ownership accounts, and the operation of such accounts, shall apply to that company in all respects as if it were a society.
+Where a society becomes converted into a company pursuant to this Part and that society was, immediately before the conversion date, a society approved by Order in Council made under section 56D, or deemed to be so approved, as a society that may accept deposits from its members in home ownership accounts or farm ownership accounts, the company into which the society has become converted shall be deemed to be an approved society that may accept deposits from its members or from any other person in home ownership accounts or farm ownership accounts, and the provisions of this Act and any regulations made under this Act relating to the approval of societies as societies that may accept deposits in home ownership or farm ownership accounts, and the operation of such accounts, shall apply to that company in all respects as if it were a society.

 ### 113P Prohibition of bonus ballots after expiry of 3 years from conversion date
-(1) No company into which a society has become converted in accordance with this Part of this Act, and no person acting on behalf of any such company, shall, at any time after the expiry of 3 years from the conversion date, conduct any ballot for the purpose of ascertaining the entitlement of any person to receive prizes.
+(1) No company into which a society has become converted in accordance with this Part, and no person acting on behalf of any such company, shall, at any time after the expiry of 3 years from the conversion date, conduct any ballot for the purpose of ascertaining the entitlement of any person to receive prizes.
-(2) Every company that, at any time after its conversion from a society pursuant to this Part of this Act, is under a liability to any person to hold ballots for the purpose of ascertaining the entitlement of any person to receive prizes shall, before the expiry of 3 years from the conversion date, except to the extent that such liabilities may have been otherwise discharged, discharge those liabilities in accordance with regulations made under section 113Q.
+(2) Every company that, at any time after its conversion from a society pursuant to this Part, is under a liability to any person to hold ballots for the purpose of ascertaining the entitlement of any person to receive prizes shall, before the expiry of 3 years from the conversion date, except to the extent that such liabilities may have been otherwise discharged, discharge those liabilities in accordance with regulations made under section 113Q.
 (3) Every company, and every person acting on behalf of a company, commits an offence and is liable to a fine not exceeding $1,000 who—
   (a) conducts any ballot in contravention of subsection (1); or (b) fails to comply with the provisions of subsection (2).

-### 113Q Regulations for purposes of this Part of Act
+### 113Q Regulations for purposes of this Part
 The Governor-General may from time to time, by Order in Council, make regulations under section 137 for all or any of the following purposes:
-  (a) prescribing the procedure to be followed by a society for the purpose of becoming converted into a company pursuant to this Part of this Act:
+  (a) prescribing the procedure to be followed by a society for the purpose of becoming converted into a company pursuant to this Part:
-  (b) regulating ballots conducted by any company into which a society has become converted pursuant to this Part of this Act:
+  (b) regulating ballots conducted by any company into which a society has become converted pursuant to this Part:
   (c) providing for the maintenance of any fund or funds by any such company for the purpose of discharging the liabilities (whether existing, future, vested, or contingent) of any such company to any person interested in any ballots conducted by the company for the purpose of determining entitlements to prizes or loans:
   (d) prescribing the procedure to be followed for the purpose of—
     (i) discharging any liabilities to persons interested in ballots conducted by the company:
     (ii) disposing of any funds required to be maintained by the company in accordance with regulations made under paragraph (c):
   (e) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this section and prescribing fines, not exceeding $1,000 in any case, in respect of any such offences:
-  (f) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Part of this Act.
+  (f) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Part.

 ### 113R Taxes and duties
-For the purposes of the Acts of Parliament specified in the Schedule to the Tax Administration Act 1994, and any other enactment that imposes or provides for the collection of a tax, duty, levy, rate, or other charge—
+For the purposes of the Acts of Parliament specified in the Schedule of the Tax Administration Act 1994, and any other enactment that imposes or provides for the collection of a tax, duty, levy, rate, or other charge—
   (a) any society that has become converted into a company and the company into which the society has become converted shall be deemed to be the same person; and
   (b) all transactions entered into by, and acts of, the society before the conversion date shall be deemed to have been entered into by, or to be those of, the company and to have been entered into or performed by the company at the time when they were entered into or performed by the society.

 ### 113S Registers
-(1) No Registrar of Deeds or District Land Registrar or any other person charged with the keeping of any books or registers shall be obliged solely by reason of the foregoing provisions of this Part of this Act to change the name of a society to that of a company in those books or registers or in any document.
+(1) No Registrar of Deeds or District Land Registrar or any other person charged with the keeping of any books or registers shall be obliged solely by reason of the foregoing provisions of this Part to change the name of a society to that of a company in those books or registers or in any document.
 (2) The presentation to any registrar or other person of any instrument, whether or not comprising an instrument of transfer by the company,—shall, in the absence of evidence to the contrary, be sufficient proof that the property is vested in the company.
-  (a) executed or purporting to be executed by the company; and (b) relating to any property held immediately before the conversion date by the society; and (c) containing a recital that that property has become vested in the company, by virtue of the provisions of this Part of this Act—
-(3) No fee shall be payable to any District Land Registrar under the Land Transfer Act 1952 or any regulations made under that Act for any act, matter, or thing in respect of which a fee is prescribed if the act or thing is done or the matter arises—
+  (a) executed or purporting to be executed by the company; and (b) relating to any property held immediately before the conversion date by the society; and (c) containing a recital that that property has become vested in the company, by virtue of the provisions of this Part— (3) No fee shall be payable to any District Land Registrar under the Land Transfer Act 1952 or any regulations made under that Act for any act, matter, or thing in respect of which a fee is prescribed if the act or thing is done or the matter arises—
-  (a) solely by reason of the change of name of a society to that of a company pursuant to this Part of this Act; and (b) other than at the request of the society or the company into which the society has become converted.
+  (a) solely by reason of the change of name of a society to that of a company pursuant to this Part; and (b) other than at the request of the society or the company into which the society has become converted.

 ## Part 8 — Dissolution and winding up